adamsimonini/covid-trends-backend/README.md

 ## **Technology**

-- Python along with Flask are used to communicate with the database and generate an API for the client to query the database.
+- Python along with Django framework are used to communicate with the database and generate an API for the client to query the database.
-- Postgres is used as the database.
+- PostgreSQL is used as the database.
 With Postgres our API can make SQL queries on the data.
 - Django acts as an all-in-one framework for API creation.
 It includes an ORM, as well as routing.
 - Docker will be used to containerize both the backend application, as well as the database.
-This will help with development and deployment on Windows Azure.
+This will help with development and deployment on Microsoft Azure.

 ## **Steps to Replicate Dev Environment**